ben-mulhern/shithead-rules/README.md

 Once up-cards have entered the player's hand, the player takes a standard turn.

+If a player has an empty hand, with a 3 as an up-card, and is shown a 3 by another player, then they may bring the up-card into their hand at this point in order to show a 3 in response.

+### 10.1 Quickdraw

 When a player plays their last hand-card(s), if they have an up-card (or multiple) with the same face value as the card(s) just played, those cards may also be played that turn (e.g. a jack in the hand and a jack up-card could be played as a pair).
 This is only permitted once the pick-up pile has been depleted.

-If a player has an empty hand, with a 3 as an up-card, and is shown a 3 by another player, then they may bring the up-card into their hand at this point in order to show a 3 in response.
+This opportunity is subject to the same quickdraw time constraints as described in section 6.3 - if the next player takes their turn before the player has had a chance to play the additional cards, then the opportunity has been lost.

 ## 11. Endgame - "down" cards